johnathantran/casting-react-flask/README.md

 First ensure you are working using your created virtual environment and you are in the /backend directory.

-To run the server, execute:
+To run the server, execute (note that you don't have to do this if you are using the deployed Heroku backend):

 ```bash
 python app.py